knighthawk754/DevOps-AWS-Interview-QA/AWS/README.md

 <summary>What delivery methods available for the user with CDN?</summary><br><b>
 </b></details>

+1. **Push CDN (Proactive Upload 📤)**
+The user uploads content to the CDN in advance.
+The CDN stores and serves the content directly from its edge locations.
+Content is always available, reducing the need to fetch from the origin.

+2. **Pull CDN (On-Demand Fetching 📥)**
+Content is fetched from the origin server only when requested.
+The CDN caches content at edge locations for future requests.
+New requests that miss the cache go to the origin, adding latency.

 <details>
 <summary>True or False?.
 Objects are cached for the life of TTL</summary><br><b>